-When Peter Elliott founded the charity over twenty years ago, he could not predict the vital necessity of advocacy for the DS community.
+When Peter Elliott founded the charity thirty years ago, he could not predict the vital necessity of advocacy for the DS community.

 Today, there is a need for an accurate and evidence-based representation of Down syndrome for the public and professionals.
 This is an integral part of what the foundation does; we put people with DS and their views at the centre of all our work.